Anti-Aging Bone Health Fitness Karen on TV

 Occupational, student, and recreational habits have led to real pains in the neck, known as “tech neck”, which also affect your longevity, how young you feel, and how old you look.
 Here are some easy, do-it-yourself pain-relieving and corrective solutions.

-Cervical kyphosis, known as tech neck, is forward head posture and causes a number of chronic health problems that can affect your mobility and quality of life:
+Cervical kyphosis, known as tech neck, is forward head posture and a functional outcome of how you’ve trained your body.
+Tech neck causes a number of chronic health problems that can affect your mobility and quality of life:

 • Chronic pain in neck, shoulders, upper/lower/mid back